w3c/font-text-cg/charter/index.md

 ## Deliverables

-* This Community Group aims to produce a proposed Charter under which this community should conduct its technical work, either to be used as an updated Charter for this CG, or to set up a different group, possibly a W3C Working Group, to conduct that work.
+* This Community Group aims to produce a proposed Charter, to be used to set up a technical group, possibly a W3C Working Group, under which members of this community should conduct technical work.

+* If, after producing such a charter, the Community Group determines that its current composition is adequate for conducting its work, then the charter produced is to be adopted as an updated Charter for this CG.

-* If the Community Groups determines that it would be appropriate to divide the technical work into several venues, it may produce several such proposed charters rather than a single one.
+* If the Community Group determines that it would be appropriate to divide the technical work into several venues, it may produce several such proposed charters rather than a single one.